atsushieno/aap-core/docs/EXTENSIONS.md

 On the other hand, AAP is unique in that it has to work **across separate processes** (host process and plugin processes), which makes extensibility quite complicated.
 The most noticeable difference from LV2 and CLAP is that we cannot simply provide functions without IPC (Binder on Android), as the host cannot simply load plugin extension implementations via `dlopen()`.

+Therefore, any plugin extension feature has to be explicitly initialized and declared at client host, and passed to plugin service through the instantiation phase.
+Host can provide a shared data pointer which can be referenced by the plugin at any time (e.g. its `process()` phase).

 ## Scope of Openness

-Conceptually AAP could come up with multiple implementations i.e. other implementations of `org.androidaudioplugin.AudioPluginService` than our `androidaudioplugin.aar`, but that is not what we aim right now.
+Conceptually AAP could come up with multiple implementations i.e. other implementations of `org.androidaudioplugin.AudioPluginService` than our `androidaudioplugin.aar` or `libandroidaudioplugin.so`, but that is not what we aim right now.
 Therefore, unlike other plugin extensibility design, our extensions are totally based on `libandroidaudioplugin` implementation.

 We could simply give up extensibility and decide that all the features are offered in AAP framework itself, like AudioUnit does not provide extensibility.
-But we still need some extensibility for AAP framework development for API stability.
+But we (AAP framework developers) still need some extensibility for AAP framework development for API stability.
+Thus extensibility framework matters for us.

 ### supported languages

-Extensions API for plugin developers and Extension Service API for client host developers are so far both in C API.
-(C is acqually somewhat annoying and we could resort to C++ for extension service API, but let's see if we end up to make another decision.)
+Both Extensions API (for plugin developers and host developers) and AAPXS API (for extension developers) are in C API.
+In the actual standard extensions implementation, we use C++ with C API wrapper.

 C is chosen for interoperability with other languages.
-Though other languages like Rust, Zig, or V (anything feasible for audio development).
-Though we haven't really examined any language interoperability yet.
+Note that only languages like C++, Rust and Zig are feasible for audio development.
+And we haven't really examined interoperability with those languages (yet).

-## Known design problem.

-We will have to revisit messaging implementation and replace it with MIDI 2.0 based messaging.
-For details, see https://github.com/atsushieno/android-audio-plugin-framework/issues/104#issuecomment-1100858628

-At this state we haven't worked on this known issue because that would depend on fundamental [port design changes](NEW_PORTS.md).

 ## Extension API design: Who needs to implement what